Lutzoe/lutzoe.github.io/README.md

 ## Tutorials

-* Upcoming tutorial  on [Mining Temporal Networks](https://miningtemporalnetworks.github.io/) together with Aristides Gionis and Ilie Sarpe  at SDM 2025.
+* Our tutorial  on [Mining Temporal Networks](https://miningtemporalnetworks.github.io/) together with Aristides Gionis and Ilie Sarpe  at SDM 2025.

 * Our tutorial on [Mining Temporal Networks](https://miningtemporalnetworks.github.io/) together with Aristides Gionis and Ilie Sarpe presented at the WebConf'24.